Graduate Student Handbook

 Student Accessibility Support

-Graduate Student Representatives and Anthropology Community Meetings
+Graduate Student Representatives

 Anthropology graduate student representatives are elected to facilitate communication between graduate students and faculty on myriad issues.
-Representatives usually consist of one or two Master's students and one or two doctoral students.
-Representatives meet periodically with the Director of Graduate Studies and/or Department Chair.
-In conjunction with the Director of Graduate Studies, representatives collaborate on planning workshops and events and developing resources for graduate students.
+Representatives usually consist of one or two master's students and one or two doctoral students.
+Representatives meet periodically with the director of Graduate Studies and/or department chair.
+In conjunction with the director of Graduate Studies, representatives collaborate on planning workshops and events and developing resources for graduate students.

 Brandeis Anthropology Research Seminar (BARS)

-An important part of the intellectual life of the department is the Brandeis Anthropology Research Seminar (BARS), a venue for rigorous and creative intellectual engagement with current anthropological research.
-In This seminar will meet on most Friday afternoons at 2:30 pm, featuring presentations of new research by invited scholars, faculty, and students and on professional development workshops.
-The seminar provides an excellent way for graduate students to hear about current work in the various subfields of anthropology, to participate in formal and informal questioning, to present their work and receive feedback, and to make personal contacts with visiting scholars.
-All graduate students are expected to attend department colloquia.
+An important part of the intellectual life of the department is the Brandeis Anthropology Research Seminar (BARS), a venue for rigorous and creative engagement with current academic and applied anthropological research.
+This biweekly seminar includes professionalism workshops, invited speakers, and opportunities for students to present their work and receive feedback.
+The seminar provides an excellent way for graduate students to hear about current work in the various subfields of anthropology and make personal contacts with visiting scholars.

-Graduate students in the coursework phase are expected to enroll in ANTH 340d Anthropology Graduate Proseminar, which serves as a formal site to support BARS.
-Continuing students who have finished taking courses are not required to register for this non-credit seminar, but everyone is encouraged to register.
+All graduate students are expected to attend BARS.
+Graduate students in the coursework phase are required to enroll in ANTH 340a Anthropology Graduate Proseminar, which serves as a formal site to support BARS.

-Each year the department invites distinguished scholars to present the Hunt Lecture in Economic Anthropology and the Saler Lecture in Religious Studies as part of the Brandeis Anthropology Research Seminar.
+Each year, the department invites distinguished scholars to present the Hunt Lecture in Economic Anthropology and the Saler Lecture in Religious Studies as part of BARS.
 The seminar schedule can be found on the department webpage.

 Graduate Student Affairs (GSA)